 Andrea McKibben

-Conductor – Beginner Band, Symphonic Band
+Conductor – Intermediate Band, Symphonic Band

 My professional life is as a Registered Nurse, specialising in community care and dementia.